-We will not have a license for the Cap Boujdour Block offshore Morocco and we will not be able to commence our exploration operations on this block until the Cap Boujdour Petroleum Agreement governing our interests in such block is approved by a ministerial order in accordance with Moroccan law.
+We will not have a license for the Essaouira Block offshore Morocco and we may not be able to commence our exploration operations on this block until the Essaouira Petroleum Agreement governing our interests in such block is approved by a ministerial order and such approval is published in the official gazette in accordance with Moroccan law.

-In July 2011, we entered into the Cap Boujdour Petroleum Agreement with ONHYM.
-Our Cap Boujdour Offshore Block award will not be final and we will not have a license for the Cap Boujdour Offshore Block unless and until this Petroleum Agreement is approved by a ministerial order in accordance with Moroccan law by the Moroccan Minister for Energy and the Minister of Finance.
-There is a risk that the Cap Boujdour Petroleum Agreement will not receive a joint ministerial order and that we may be unable to enforce any contractual rights we have in the Cap Boujdour Offshore Block and we will not be able to commence our exploration operations on the Cap Boujdour Offshore Block.
-Further, if the Cap Boujdour Offshore Petroleum Agreement receives ministerial approval later than we expect, our planned activities offshore Morocco could be delayed.
+In September 2011, we entered into the Essaouira Petroleum Agreement with ONHYM and Canamens.
+Our Essaouira Offshore Block award will not be final and we will not have a license for the Essaouira Offshore Block unless and until this Petroleum Agreement is approved by a joint ministerial order by the Moroccan Minister for Energy and the Minister of Finance, and such approval is published in the official gazette in accordance with Moroccan law.
+There is a risk that the Essaouira Petroleum Agreement will not receive a joint ministerial order or that the order will not be published in the official gazette and that we may be unable to enforce any contractual rights we have in the Essaouira Offshore Block and we may not be able to commence our exploration operations on the Essaouira Offshore Block.
+Further, if the Essaouira Offshore Petroleum Agreement receives ministerial approval later than we expect or publishing in the official gazette is delayed, our planned activities offshore Morocco could be delayed.